John-Allard/treemble-site/docs/blank-canvas-and-drawing-tools.md

 ## 1. Open a Blank Canvas

 `File ▾ → Open Blank Canvas`
-Treemble loads a 2000 × 2000 px white sheet.
+Treemble loads a 2000 × 2000 px white sheet where you can sketch a tree and place nodes.
+This is useful to quickly generate a newick file with a certain topology in order to test phylogenetic hypotheses, etc.

 ## 2. Draw Menu